 Finally, exams run to the clock!
 This makes time management imperative.

 When you’re planning, allocate time to each section of paper and each part of a question.

 If you are not going to keep to a time limit, you need to make some immediate and important judgements about time!

 If you’re running out of time for part of a question worth 10 marks, but have to complete another section worth ten mark., then you should cut to the next section as soon as your time is up.

 Your aim is to maximise your marks.
 Being strict with your time limits is the best way to go about this.
 Your rationale or justification is going to be an easy to wrap up some marks.
 So, don’t sacrifice 3 or 4 marks in a rational by chasing 2 extra marks in an imaginative response.

 The Craft of Writing is a skill developed through practice and feedback.
-Our Module C: Craft of Writing Bootcamp will help you refine your writing skills and learn how to wow your readers.
-Find out more here.
+Our Year 12 English Term Course will help you refine your writing skills and learn how to wow your readers.